PangTiger/TinyRickMrGreen-JekyllTheme/_posts/2023-11-06-The End of History.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
+lng_pair: id_What_is_this

-title: "The end of the history of carbon-based life: The Golden Age for Silicon Intelligence"
+title: "aaThe end of the history of carbon-based life: The Golden Age for Silicon Intelligence"

 # post specific
 author: Mr. Jiaqi